-For your convenience, we have pulled together some of the best resources for learning Python in one place.
-But first we'll reveal some answers to common questions beginner programmers ask about Python, from the best age to start learning Python to how it differs from other programming languages.
+Learn the answers to common questions beginner programmers ask about Python, from the best age to start learning Python to how it differs from other programming languages.

 1. What is Python?

 Python is a high-level, interpreted, object-oriented programming language.
-Translated into non-CS-speak, Python is a user-friendly language which allows coders to quickly create and run powerful code.
+Translated into non-computer-science-speak, Python is a user-friendly language which allows coders to quickly create and run powerful code.

 It’s a great language for beginners and professionals alike, and it’s commonly cited as one of the top languages to learn.
-In the last several years, Python has also become one of the most popular languages, eclipsing major coding staples like C++ and Java.
+In the last several years, Python has also become one of the most popular languages, eclipsing major coding staples such as C++ and Java.

 2. How is Python different from other coding languages?